-The lawless proceedings that the authorities referred to broke out on the morning of the 27th of November 1830 at Lyng Mill, a few miles north of Norwich.
+The lawless proceedings that the authorities referred to broke out on the morning of 27 November 1830 at Lyng Mill, a few miles north of Norwich.
 Unrest amongst workers had been festering for some time and came to head when a group of some 200 rioters gathered there.
 Because the mill owners had received notice of pending trouble, but not its size, only a certain Richard Tolladay had been taken on at the mill to provide extra security.
 It was somewhat inevitable that being alone Tolladay would fail to protect the paper-making machinery from being destroyed once the mob had decided to break into the Lyng Mill.

 No sooner had they completed their task, they proceeded towards their second objective, the paper-mill at Taverham, which they reached in the afternoon.
 Their intention this time was to destroy the highly productive ‘Fourdrinier’ paper-making machine.
 In the 1820s the principal paper maker at Taverham mill, John Burgess, was making a considerable amount of money from this revolutionary and highly productive machine.
 He was one of the few men in the country who knew how to use it to supply not only the local Norwich printers but also customers as far afield as Cambridge University Press.
 The paper mill was certainly doing well and so was Burgess who went on to buy property and cottages in Norwich and Costessey.
 He not only bought the White Hart in 1819, but by 1830 he had rebuilt it.